 An introductory example

 This chapter will walk you through a toy example of what is one of the most obvious uses of Cell, namely as an alternative to an embedded SQL database.
 It shows some basic features of relational automata, but it's not meant to be a comprehensive introduction to them.
-It also makes use of a number of features (foreign keys, symmetric relations and cascade deletes, plus a bit of syntactic sugar) that will be available only with the next (0.3) version of the language.
-So as it is the code shown here doesn't yet compile.

-This specific example was chosen because it is simple and familiar to anyone but at the same time sophisticated enough to provide a glimpse of the advantages of the functional/relational programming paradigm over OOP.
+The specific example we'll be using was chosen because it is simple and familiar to anyone but at the same time sophisticated enough to provide a glimpse of the advantages of the functional/relational programming paradigm over OOP.
 But it is a server application, and Cell is not at the moment a good fit for server software.
 That's because server applications typically have to handle large amounts of persistent data, something that Cell is not (yet) able to do.
 With Cell, your entire dataset has to fit in RAM and has to be saved explicitly.
-It takes only a couple lines of code to load or save it, independently of its size or complexity, but there's currently no support for "incremental" saving, that is, the ability to save only the part of your dataset that has changed since the last save.
+It takes only a couple lines of code to load or save it, independently of its size or complexity, but there's currently no support for incremental saving, that is, the ability to save only the part of your dataset that has changed since the last save.
 There's a way (discussed below) to make sure that unsaved data is never lost, even in the event of a software crash or hardware failure (unless the latter involves a disk failure, of course), but in general these limitations make Cell a better fit for desktop, mobile or embedded applications, which usually have to deal with smaller datasets.

 Creating an online forum